federicotorrielli/blog/content/posts/is-your-password-really-that-strong.md

 Password strength measures the risk of having a certain password **brute-forced** (a process of guessing it trial-by-trial): for this measure to be as complete as possible we have to keep in mind factors like the use of **numbers, letters, symbols, etc...**.
 These factors are counted with a score function that uses *Entropy* bits as the output that we analyze. **Entropy measures how unpredictable a password is**.
-This strange measure is just a $log_2$ of the number of all possible passwords, if we assume that every symbol is produced independently.
+This strange measure is just a log_2 of the number of all possible passwords, if we assume that every symbol is produced independently.

-Thus, the Entropy E for a password of length L is: $$E=L\cdot log_2(R)$$ where $R$ is the size of the *pool* of characters the password exists in.
+Thus, the Entropy E for a password of length L is: *E=L * log_2(R)* where **R** is the size of the *pool* of characters the password exists in.

 ## What pool are we talking about?